 I have a credit for a 2021 tour.
 When will you release 2021 tour dates?

-We haven't set a specific date, but we hope to announce 2021 tour dates this summer.
+We haven't set a specific date, but we hope to announce 2021 tour dates this fall.
 We will be careful to communicate this news to all concerned as soon as we make a decision.